JB-26/SQL-Project-Data-Exploration/README.md

 # Getting started

-There are two options if you want to create the database locally

-## Using the tar file
-A `tar` file called `db_backup.tar` is in this repo, this is a backup of the database.
-Keep in mind that this is a backup of a __postgres__ database.
-This is in the data folder.

 ## Using the CSV files
 This data was initially stored in a Postgres database.
 The CSV files ending with `_pg` are the files that were used in creating tables.